 "The competition stages, we've combined to add a bike park trail, a jump trail, a flow trail and a technical singletrack trail," he said.
-"Getting out and getting a sense of what the course is like will determine what bike the riders use."

 But, Muehlhaus continued, though the downhill portions of the race are the only ones that determine the final standings, riders can't overlook the transfer stages.

 "Because of the transfer stages, there is a level of fitness required," he said.
 "You're having to climb from one stage to the next."